What’s the Weather like in Inverness?

 What few people realise is that Inverness is actually one of the driest areas of Scotland with just under 900 mm of rain average per year.
 October, November and December are the wettest months, and February and April are the driest.
 Compare that with Fort William, just 66 miles south-west of Inverness, which has over 1800 mm a year.
 If that weren’t enough, we often see rain across the loch moving up the glen and fizzling out before it reaches Inverness.
 We see clear roads at loch level, but snowy conditions higher up the slopes of the glen.

-I say that with tongue in cheek though, so come prepared with raincoats and “woolly pully” and then, whatever you want to do will be achievable and comfortable.
+The important lessons to glean from all this is that due to our geographical location, it is nearly always sunny somewhere in our part of the world!
+We say that with tongue in cheek though, so come prepared with raincoats and “woolly pully” and then, whatever you want to do will be achievable and comfortable.

-For stats junkies: Annual Weather Averages
+The Stats: Annual Weather Averages